Current Research Projects

 Funded by the National Institute of Mental Health

-Collaborators: Dr. Anna Lau (University of California, Los Angeles), Dr. Joey Fung (California State Fullerton), Dr. Farzana Tabitha Saleem (Stanford University)
+Collaborators: Dr. Anna Lau (University of California, Los Angeles), Dr. Joey Fung (Fuller Theological Seminary), Dr. Farzana Tabitha Saleem (Stanford University)

 Happy, Healthy, Loved